aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

   - Assume an administrative role into the account
   - Execute the Accelerator provided CloudFormation template to create the required Accelerator bootstrapping role

-\* A slightly different process exists for ALZ versions of the Accelerator

 ### 2.0.4.
 How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?

 Flexibility: